Sawom/Health_Care_Server/README.md

 * **Medical Record Management:** Maintain a personal medical history and upload diagnostic test reports.
 * **Payment & Confirmation:** Secure fee payment during booking.
 This features is impliment fr
     > **Note:** Appointments are confirmed only after payment.
 If payment is not made within 30 minutes, the booking is automatically canceled.
-* **Reviews:** Provide ratings and comments for doctors and manage previous reviews.

 ---